CrowCpp/Crow/docs/guides/streaming.md

 Fill `chunk` with the next piece of the body and return `#!cpp true` while more data is coming, `#!cpp false` on the last invocation.
-Leaving `chunk` empty is allowed and sends nothing, which is handy when the source of the data has produced no bytes yet.
+Leaving `chunk` empty is allowed as an occasional occurrence and sends nothing.
+A provider that has no data yet should block until data is available (or finish the transfer): the provider is called again immediately, so returning `#!cpp true` with an empty chunk in a tight loop spins the connection thread needlessly.

 ### Example